The Talking Shop

 What is The Talking Shop?

-The Talking Shop© was piloted in Cardiff in 2019 and led to the creation of The Democracy Box© project funded from 2020-21 by Clwstwr.
+The Talking Shop© was first piloted in Cardiff in 2019 and led to the creation of The Democracy Box© project funded from 2020-21 by Clwstwr.
 Young people told us that as well as digital information and getting it into schools they also want this information in person and face to face.
 So we came right back to where we began with the physical space of The Talking Shop and put The Democracy Box inside on the wall, on the screens and in bilingual booklets that you can take away with you.

 The main aim of The Talking Shop is to tackle our democratic deficit and increase cultural and democratic participation both at and beyond the ballot box.
-However Omidaze have began to realise in 2019 that the benefits and impact of The Talking Shop model far outreach these main aims.
+However Omidaze began to realise in 2019 that the benefits and impact of The Talking Shop model far outreach these main aims.

 Inside The Talking Shop